ryanchard/MCQ-and-SFT-code/README.md

 The original programs were written by Rick Stevens and then adapted for large-scale use at ALCF by Ian Foster.

+Please email foster@uchicago.edu if you see things that are unclear or missing.

 ## Generate QA pairs or MCQs from PDFs

 The program `generate_qa_or_mc.py` calls an LLM (currently GPT4o) to generate either question-answer pairs (QA) or multiple-choice questions (MCQ) from a set of PDFs.
 Options are as follows: